aiidateam/aiida-core/docs/source/intro/installation.rst

 Ubuntu
 ------

-To install the prerequisites on Ubuntu and any other Debian derived distribution, you can use the ``apt`` package manager.
+To install the prerequisites on Ubuntu and any other Debian derived distribution, you can use the *apt* package manager.
-The following will install the basic ``python`` requirements and the ``git`` source control manager:
+The following will install the basic Python requirements and the *git* source control manager:

 .. code-block:: console